andrasq/node-qibl/README.md

 ### qibl.populate( target, val [,options ] )

 Similar to `fill()`, but can can fill with computed values and can also populate objects.
-If `val` is a function the array will be filled with the return values of `val(i)` when called with the array offset `i` being stored into.
+If `val` is a function the target will be filled with the return values of `val(i)` when called with the property names or offsets being set.
 Returns the target being populated.

     // generate 10 random numbers
     var rands = qibl.populate(new Array(10), Math.random);